jpgough/jpgough.github.io/talks.md

 At Devoxx UK I gave a presentation on Optimizing Java and a brief tour of how the JVM works.
 This was similar to the talk given at the LJC in 2017.
+The slides can be found [here](/assets/slide-decks/optimizing-java.pdf) and an accompanying blog post can be found [here](/blog/2018/05/11/optimizing-java).

 ### Docklands LJC